Posted on 02 Aug 2009 21:39

 4. A less common mistake is thinking of the suitcase deadlift as a "unilateral" movement.
 Many authorities will actually describe it this way.
 The mistake here is treating the exercise as if you are only exercising "one side" and especially one leg.
 Although the weight is on one side the movement should be thought of as using the entire body.

-Something a bit different using a chain passed through a pipe with kettlebells clipped on to each end of the chain:
+To show some of the different ideas you could use for suitcase deadlifts, here is a video using a chain passed through a pipe with kettlebells clipped on to each end of the chain: